-Instead, accepting body dysmorphic disorder treatment here at Nova Recovery will be advantageous.
+Accepting substance abuse and body dysmorphic disorder treatment here at Nova Recovery will be advantageous.
 We offer dual diagnosis programmes to help treat people who struggle with drug or alcohol addiction and also work through BDD.
-Work on self-love, to improve self-acceptance and improve your physical and mental health with our help.
+Work on self-love, improve self-acceptance and improve your physical and mental health with our help.

 What is body dysmorphia?

-Affecting 1 in every 20 young girls, body dysmorphia is an anxiety-related condition, where obsessive outlooks are pinned on one’s image.
-It in fact affects all genders, all age groups, all backgrounds, yet is extremely prevalent in teenage girls, down to societal pressures and standards of beauty.
+Body dysmorphia is an anxiety-related condition, where obsessive outlooks are pinned on one’s image.
+It can in fact affect all genders, age groups, and backgrounds, but is more common among teenagers and young adults due to societal pressures and standards of beauty.

-Through such suffering, body dysmorphic disorder treatment will be recommended to tackle triggers and psychological responses of BDD.
+Through such suffering, addiction and body dysmorphic disorder treatment will be recommended to tackle triggers and psychological responses of BDD.

 Key offerings available include:

 - Drug and Alcohol Rehab in Scotland